LORENZA ÁVILA- AND THE SUCCESS OF KIWILIMÓN

 What innovation in technology has Kiwilimón specifically contributed?

-One of them is our “kiwilimon app” that was included in the selection of the “Best of 2015” of Google Play.
+One of them is our “kiwilimon app” included in the selection of the “Best of 2015” of Google Play.
 We also have a menu planner that allows you to organize meals by day of the week and food, make weekly shopping lists and even create menus based on user preferences.
 It is now available in the Samsung Family Hub.

 Another important achievement is that we have ventured into the portfolio of capabilities of artificial intelligence products.
 In fact, we have an ability (skill) on Alexa devices, Amazon’s virtual assistant.